Foreign relations of Algeria

 Since its independence from France in 1962, Algeria has pursued an activist foreign policy.
 In the 1960s and 1970s, Algeria was noted for its support of Third World policies and independence movements.
 Since its independence, Algeria has been a member of the Arab League, the African Union and of the United Nations.

-Algeria has diplomatic relations with more than 100 foreign countries, and over 90 countries maintain diplomatic representation in Algiers.

 History of foreign relations since independence

-During Ben Bella’s presidency (1962 – 1965)
+During Ben Bella's presidency (1962–1965)

 Following its independence in 1962, Algeria developed deep ties with many foreign countries with a heavy presence in the global scene.
 The Algerian government, pursuing the dynamics that had started during the Algerian War for Independence and into the Cold War used the country's strategic geopolitical position – at the crossroads of Europe, Sub-Saharan Africa and the Arabian world – to assert its own interests.
-Algeria came to see itself as a full actor in the Cold War and not simply a bystander caught in a crossfire between the Western and Eastern blocks.
+Algeria came to see itself as a full actor in the Cold War and not simply a bystander caught in a crossfire between the Western and Eastern blocs.
 Moreover, Algeria played a central role in the creation of the Third World as a global political project, using its position at the intersection of international agendas – notably between non-alignment and Afro-Asianism positions, and between anticolonial and socialist movements.